The British Association of Friends of Museums

 BAfM is an independent organisation established in 1973, for Friends, volunteers and supporters in museums, galleries and heritage sites representing 200,000 Friends and Volunteers across the UK.
 It offers a friendly and practical network of support from people with first-hand experience of running Friends organisations, acts as a clearing house for common problems and their solutions, and is a central source of information about Friends for Friends.

-BAfM has links with a variety of organisations such as the Department for Culture, Media and Sport; the Museums Association; the Association of Independent Museums; Arts Council England; the Charity Commission; the Association of Volunteer Managers; and the National Volunteering Managers Forum and is a member of the World Federation of Friends of Museums.
+BAfM has links with a variety of organisations such as the Department for Culture, Media and Sport; the Museums Association; the Association of Independent Museums; the Heritage Alliance; Arts Council England; the Charity Commission; the Association of Volunteer Managers; and the National Volunteering Managers Forum and is a member of the World Federation of Friends of Museums.

 BAfM holds national and regional events and a team of regional co-ordinators are active across the British Isles.
 Available material includes a 'Handbook For Friends', a 'Handbook for Heritage Volunteer Managers & Administrators' and a many Information Sheets.
 A lively journal is produced three times a year, and a highly competitive 'must-have' Insurance scheme is available for members.